 Brands have had to respond.
 Gone are the days of linear customer journeys and one-size-fits-all marketing campaigns.
 Today customer experience (CX) is king – and consumer-facing companies must create brilliant experiences for their customers, no matter the time, place, or platform.
 So rapid is the pace of change that Walker has forecast CX to overtake price and product as the key brand differentiator by 2020.

-McKinsey data shows that personalization can deliver up to on marketing spend, and
+McKinsey data shows that personalization can deliver up to 5 to 8 times the ROI on marketing spend, and lift sales by 10%

 Personalization, then, has evolved out of necessity – to keep pace with rapidly growing and changing customer expectations.
 But it also presents a mammoth opportunity for business.
 Personal, relevant, and valuable experiences for customers in turn lead to improved engagement, lower acquisition costs, and accelerated conversion for businesses.
 The commercial case couldn’t be more clear – with McKinsey data showing that personalization can deliver up to five to eight times the ROI on marketing spend, and lift sales by 10% or more.